marcelclaro/Neuatomic_beta/README.md

 # Neuatomic

-Neuatomic is a project that uses equivariant message passing networks to create tight-binding models for heterostructures from NAO-DFT calculations.
+Neuatomic is a project that uses equivariant message passing graph networks to create tight-binding models for heterostructures.
+It uses as input hamiltonians from NAO-DFT calculations.

 It is related to the projects:
 - https://github.com/RobDHess/Steerable-E3-GNN (SEGNN)